Alexander sets CFL record in Als’ win over Stamps - Calgary | Globalnews.ca

 And Alexander kept winning — when healthy.

-On Friday, Montreal opened with a rouge and a field goal, with Alexander throwing some passes long.
+“They played hard and the effort was good and there were a lot of things to build on, but you still got beat by 18,” Stampeders head coach Dave Dickenson said.
+“That’s a tough one.
+You got to understand we got to get better.

+“But I do think our team will continue to fight, I knew they would, just wasn’t the result we were looking for.”

-Jalen Philpot caught the game’s first touchdown with 1:47 remaining in the first quarter.
-Adams found him open in the end zone on a 14-yard throw, and Calgary took a 7-4 lead.
+Jalen Philpot caught the game’s first touchdown with 1:47 remaining in the first quarter as Calgary took a 7-4 lead.

 Patterson punched through on a one-yard gain for his second QB sneak touchdown at 8:45 in the third quarter, giving Montreal a 25-14 lead.
 Earlier in the drive, Alexander fumbled a snap but recovered to find Tyson Philpot on a 28-yard pass.